SoftwareAG/webmethods-api-gateway/apigatewayservices/postmancollections/apis/custom-destination/Readme.md

 # Custom Destination

-Custom Destination provides the way to send the events and metrics different destinations.
+Custom Destination provides a way to send the events and metrics different destinations other than the predefined set of destinations.

 You can configure the following four types of destinations using the custom destinations feature:
 * External endpoint